d12frosted/elpa-mirror/gnu/so-long-readme.txt

 0.7.5 - Documentation.
       - Added sgml-mode and nxml-mode to `so-long-target-modes'.
 0.7.4 - Refactored the handling of `whitespace-mode'.
-0.7.3 - Added customize group `so-long' with user options.
+0.7.3 - Added customization group `so-long' with user options.
       - Added `so-long-original-values' to generalise the storage and restoration of values from the original mode upon `so-long-revert'.
       - Added `so-long-revert-hook'.